dpeerlab/Vectra_Imaging_pipeline/README.md

 - [ ] Integrate all the functions from the pipeline into a package
 - [ ] Provide more pre-trained weights for segmentation task on different marker panel

+## Note

+1. The data attached in this repo are just for demo purpose.
+The channel information has been removed.
+Please do not use it for other purpose.

 ## Acknowledgement